DavIvek/manage-google-contacts/README.md

-# Contacts Manager for Google
+# Contacts Manager for Google Contacts

 This Java program is designed to manage contacts on Google.
 It reads a file called "contacts.txt", which should be located in the same folder as the .jar file.
 Your application should be named "ContactList".
 You should have a credentials.json file in the same folder as the .jar file.